7 Konglish K-Beauty Makeup Terms — From Tone-Up Cream (톤업크림) to Shading (섀딩)

 💛 Story Note

-But in English, people don’t say “pact.”
-Instead, you’ll hear cushion foundation or just cushion.
+👉 In English, people don’t say “pact.”
+Most people will understand cushion foundation or just cushion.

 💜 Blusher (블러셔)